alexandrenm/Geospatial-Visualisation-with-R/README.md

 (WORK IN PROGRESS)

 **Data Summmary:**
-* Geospatial visualization help undersanding the data, but does not show everything
+* Geospatial visualization helps undersanding the data, but does not show everything
 * I still want to know which crimes are happening in Essex, and how often
 * Crimes in January 2017:
 ```